-Freddie Starr has been released on police bail after a second day of questioning by officers investigating the Jimmy Savile abuse scandal.
+Freddie Starr is believed to have arrived home after being released on police bail after being questioned twice in two days by police officers investigating the Jimmy Savile abuse scandal.

-Freddie Starr has been released on police bail after being questioned by detectives in the Jimmy Savile sexual abuse scandal.
+Comedian Freddie Starr has been released on bail for a second night after being questioned by police investigating the Jimmy Savile abuse scandal.

 Freddie Starr, who was arrested yesterday by police officers investigating the Jimmy Savile abuse scandal, has returned for further questioning.